Eryngium yuccifolium

 -

-Great for use in the middle of perennial borders or planted in small groups in open woodlands, naturalized areas, and pollinator gardens.
-Rattlesnake plant is tolerant of wet soils making it ideal for a water garden, or pond planting.
-The flowers are attractive fresh or dried and make an interesting addition to a cutting garden and leaving the plants uncut through the winter will add interest to any landscape.
+This plant works well in the middle of perennial borders or planted in small groups in open woodlands, naturalized areas, and pollinator gardens.
+Because the plant is tolerant of wet soils, it may be ideal for a water garden or pond planting.
+The flowers are attractive fresh or dried and make an interesting addition to a cutting garden.
+Leaving the plants uncut through the winter will add interest to any landscape.
+Choose a location carefully since the leaves end in stiff spines that could be unpleasant if planted near a walkway.

 This plant was selected as the 2016 NC Wildflower of the Year, a program managed by the North Carolina Botanical Garden with some financial support from the Garden Club of North Carolina.